-- Be open as a person.
+- Be open and authentic.
 Share your story and show you are a person they can trust.
 Be honest and friendly.
 Find points of connection, shared affiliations, and common interests with your donors.

 - Create unique recognition items for them.
 As you learn about the major donor, understand how they like to be recognized.
 Some people want to remain completely anonymous, but would be incredibly touched by handwritten thank you notes and drawings from children.
 Others value having their name on a building to leave a lasting legacy.
 Always keep in mind everyone likes being thanked in some unique, personal way.